reanne-ling/118i-personal/documentation/goals.md

 it can go under as translator and speech

 from the prof
+- add a feature like nextdoor *(potential feature)
-- change reddit to nextdoor
+    - similar application as the reddit
 - implement the map ==> connect the data later to make to find the shelters
 - find out what form/ things nextdoor will deem as important for them to know.
-    - gerneate some sample posts abt san jose
+    - generate some sample posts abt san jose

 - make the 3rd feature (translator) a setting page
     - integrate it into feature 1.